astroCV/astroCV/galaxy_detection/README.md

 Notice that in data/darknet/Makefile you must set GPU=1 for CUDA usage and ARCH parameter depending on your graphics card.

 Just run jupyter-notebook on examples

+## Train your own Dataset

+In training folder you will find the scripts to generate the training data for DARKNET.

+Configuration files data/sdss.cfg, data/sdss.data and data/sdss.names can be used for the training, yust uncomment lines 5 & 6.

+To begin the training using two GPU cards you can use a command like:

+./darknet detector train cfg/sdss.data cfg/yolo.cfg darknet19_448.conv.23 -gpus 0,1

+You can stop the training and restart using a command like:

+./darknet detector train cfg/sdss.data cfg/yolo.cfg result/yolo.backup -gpus 0,1

+Test on a single image:

+./darknet detector test cfg/sdss.data cfg/yolo.cfg result/yolo_backup.weights image.jpg

+Using nearly 20000 galaxies we stopped training around 20000 iterations, and notice best convergence around 15000 iterations.
+However, for a custom dataset the only way to check convergence is compute the recall ration for different iterations.